Oneflow-Inc/libai/docs/source/tutorials/Config.md

     # Directory where output files are written
     output_dir="./output",

-    # `train_micro_batch_size` is number of images per batch on each GPU.
+    # `train_micro_batch_size` is number of samples per batch on each GPU.
     # train_mini_batch_size = train_micro_batch_size * num_accumulation_steps.
-    # This is also the number of training images per step (i.e. per iteration).
+    # This is also the number of training samples per step (i.e. per iteration).

     # If we use 8 GPUs for data parallel groups, `train_micro_batch_size = 2` and
-    # `num_accumulation_steps = 4`, then each GPU will see 2 images per batch and
+    # `num_accumulation_steps = 4`, then each GPU will see 2 samples per batch and
-    # 8 images per iteration.
+    # 8 samples per iteration.
-    # Total 64 images will be trained per iteration across all GPUs.
+    # Total 64 samples will be trained per iteration across all GPUs.

     # global_batch_size = micro_batch_size  * num_grad_acc * data_parallel_groups
     train_micro_batch_size=32,